-- Sprinkle LSI Keywords – Stands for Latent Semantic Indexing, are keywords which are similar meaning in relation to your main keyword.
+- Sprinkle LSI Keywords – Stands for Latent Semantic Indexing are keywords that are similar in meaning to your main keyword.
 This can avoid keyword stuffing.

-Brian Dean, the founder of Backlinko has an excellent infographic about on-page SEO which explains in detail why should we optimize in that way.
+Brian Dean, the founder of Backlinko, has an excellent infographic about on-page SEO, which explains why we should optimize in that way.

-Key Takeaway: On Page SEO enables Google and other search engines to understand more on your article which can tremendously help you on ranking your page.
+Key Takeaway: On-Page SEO enables Google and other search engines to understand more about your article, which can help you rank your page tremendously.

 Step 4: Social Signals

-Social signals are defined as comments, likes, and shares from social media platforms such as Facebook, Twitter, Pinterest, Reddit, Youtube, and others.
+Social signals are defined as comments, likes, and shares from social media platforms such as Facebook, Twitter, Pinterest, Reddit, Youtube, etc.

-While there is no solid proof that social signals have direct impacts on ranking, observation from CognitiveSEO shows that the social shares are higher in the number 1 position of Google.
+While there is no solid proof that social signals directly impact ranking, observation from CognitiveSEO shows that the social shares are higher in the number 1 position of Google.

-By sharing your website on social media, it increases the traffic coming to your website.
+Sharing your website on social media increases the traffic coming to your website.

-Dwell time is the number of time where a user spends on your page.
-High dwell time sends a signal to Google that the page has valuable information which attracts readers to stay on to the site.
+Dwell time is the number of times where a user spends on your page.
+High dwell time sends a signal to Google that the page has valuable information that attracts readers to the site.

 How do you increase the dwell time of your site?

-- Video: People tend to spend more time on video rather than reading contents.
+- Video: People tend to spend more time on video rather than reading content.

 - Infographic: Infographic makes reading content more interesting and informative.

-The two graphical approach tend to be more attracting than wordy contents.
+The two graphical approaches tend to be more attractive than wordy content.
 In addition, it is easy to share around on social media and catch the attention of readers.

 Key Takeaway: Build your social media profile will not harm your overall performance of your site.
-While there is no proof that it helps, but you can diversify your audience acquisition by different means.
+While there is no proof that it helps, you can diversify your audience acquisition through different means.

 Step 5: Link Building

-It has been known in the industry that backlinks are one of the most powerful ranking factors in all search engines.
+In the industry, backlinks are one of the most powerful ranking factors in all search engines.

-While the main focus is still a content creation, many marketers have started to engage “black hat” techniques such as Public Blog Network(PBN) to help on link building strategy.
+While the main focus is still content creation, many marketers have started to engage “black hat” techniques such as Public Blog Network(PBN) to help link-building strategy.

-PBNs are a bunch of blog networks that marketers created to trick search engines that a particular page has a lot of backlinks.
+PBNs are many blog networks that marketers created to trick search engines that a particular page has a lot of backlinks.
 Instead, they are all artificial backlinks.

-Since then, Google is constantly refining their algorithm with the release of Panda and Penguins update to clean up thin, duplicated contents as well as those using PBNs.
+Since then, Google is constantly refining their algorithm with the release of Panda and Penguins update to clean up thin, duplicated contents and those using PBNs.

-By nature as a beginner, backlinks are hard to acquire.
-You will need to create an exceptionally good content, pictures, video in order to get backlinks.
+By nature, as a beginner, backlinks are hard to acquire.
+You will need to create excellent content, pictures, video to get backlinks.

-Backlinks should be coming from relevant sites from the same industries or relevant industry.
+Backlinks should be coming from relevant sites from the same industries or relevant industries.

-It doesn’t make sense to have a backlink in the pet industries while your website is about fitness tracker.
+It doesn’t make sense to have a backlink in the pet industries while your website is about fitness trackers.
 Relevancy is the key!